 - Tests become harder and harder.
 Your child may need extra time; some may need the test read to them.
 Some tests use bubble sheets, have them just circle the answers and have someone else transfer the answers for them.

 - No longer do you deal with just one or two teachers.
 At the beginning of the school year meet with the teachers.
-Send a letter to each individual teacher explaining your child’s hemiplegia, include in the letter a summarization of what is written in the IEP or 504.
+Send a letter to each individual teacher explaining your child’s hemiplegia, include in the letter a summary of what is written in the IEP or 504.

 - Middle School can be a huge adjustment.
 Your child may experience some teasing at school; watch for any changes in your child, they may not be willing to share with you what is happening.
 Get to know your child’s counselor, so if this does happen, they are able to help your child deal with this issue.